Catherine Hall: Early life and education

 She then attended the University of Sussex at Falmer, but was living between Brighton and London, having met her future husband, Stuart Hall, who lived in London.
 She found herself out of place among the "stylish, metropolitan types" and bewildered by the emphasis on the multidisciplinary syllabus at Sussex.
-She moved to the University of Birmingham, where Stuart had moved to set up the Centre for Cultural Studies, and completed a traditional history degree, developing an interest in medieval history.
+She moved to the University of Birmingham, where Stuart had moved to set up the Centre for Cultural Studies, and she completed a traditional history degree, developing an interest in medieval history.

 Advocacy and other interests

 Hall was involved in student politics and activism in Birmingham around 1968, but then had a baby, which changed her life.
 She got involved in the women's movement, became a feminist historian, and co-wrote Family Fortunes with Leonore Davidoff in 1987.

-In the early 1960s she participated in a march for Campaign for Nuclear Disarmament.
+In the early 1960s, she participated in a march for Campaign for Nuclear Disarmament.

-In 1970 Hall attended the UK's first National Women's Liberation Conference at Ruskin College, Oxford.
+In 1970, Hall attended the UK's first National Women's Liberation Conference at Ruskin College, Oxford.
 She was a member of the Feminist Review collective between 1981 and 1997.